 - Once the cookies are cooled, break the chocolate into pieces and melt in the microwave by cooking for 30 second intervals followed by vigorous stirring, until smooth.
 Dip the cookies into the chocolate and then arrange on a waxed paper lined tray to harden.

-- Once hardened, serve alongside Liberté Mediterranee Coconut Yogurt, if desired.
+- Once hardened, enjoy.
+These are delicious served alongside Liberté Mediterranee Coconut Yogurt, if desired.

 Disclosure: I am being compensated by Liberte Yogurt for the creation of this recipe.
 All opinions are my own.